Somalia fires top ministers in reshuffle

 They were replaced with men from their respective clans, on which much of Somalia's political loyalties are based.

-Ahmed Ise Awad was named as new foreign minister, Abdi Mohamed Sabriye as the interior minster and Mohamed Abdi Hayr as trade minister.
+Ahmed Ise Awad was named as a new foreign minister, Abdi Mohamed Sabriye as the interior minister and Mohamed Abdi Hayr as trade minister.

 The government faces regular attacks from Al-Qaeda- affiliated al-Shabaab militants.